Last Updated on by Admin LB

-At the time of Independence which India got from British’s on 15th August 1947.
-One of the most significant task for the Indians was to frame its own Constitution to govern India.
+At the time of Independence which India got from the British’s on 15th August 1947.
+One of the most significant tasks for the Indians was to frame their own Constitution to govern India.
 Constitutional Review was one of the most dilemmatic topics.
 Either legislative made laws should be put under judicial review or supreme body of judiciary “Supreme Court” 5-6 judges should judge a law either good or bad.

 Dr. B. R. Ambedkar, the Chairman of the drafting committee, said,

-Nehru opted for a restricted scope for judicial review, Ambedkar doubted about the wisdom of giving to Parliament freedom to lay down any procedure and any law restricting liberty.
+Nehru opted for a restricted scope for judicial review, Ambedkar doubted the wisdom of giving Parliament freedom to lay down any procedure and any law restricting liberty.
 On the contrary, Ambedkar’s fight was not only against British Rule but also against the tyranny of the religious and political majority and social injustice that the pre-British indigenous regimes had perpetrated.
-Therefore, he was bound to be skeptical of legislative supremacy and wanted a counter-majoritarian safeguard such as judicial review.
+Therefore, he was bound to be sceptical of legislative supremacy and wanted a counter-majoritarian safeguard such as a judicial review.

 - Writ of Habeas Corpus